TimSimpson/conan-glm/README.md

 # conan-glm
 Conan (https://conan.io) package for C++ library GLM (https://github.com/g-truc/glm)

+# Version Number Schema

+I'm trying to match the number of GLM, plus an extra number seperated by a dash which represents any changes to the package I've had to make (b/c in theory there may be multiple packages for each official release of GLM).

 # Credit

 Nearly all of this was stolen from Memsharded's spdlog Conan file, but please